 Brad Casey is a former SearchSecurity.com expert.
 He holds an MS in Information Assurance from the University of Texas at San Antonio, and has extensive experience in the areas of penetration testing, public key infrastructure, VoIP and network packet analysis.
 He is also knowledgeable in the areas of system administration, Active Directory and Windows Server 2008.
 He spent five years doing security assessment testing in the U.S. Air Force, and in his spare time, you can find him looking at Wireshark captures and playing with various Linux distros in VMs.

 See below for Brad's archive of advice on network security.
-To submit a question for Brad, click on the "Ask a Question" tab above.

 Do you have a question for our experts?

-Contributions from Brad Casey, Network Security
+Contributions from Brad Casey, Contributor

 - How DoD beefed up security with a trimmed-down network